baile035/chenz_CV/_pages/awards.md

 **IEEE Outstanding Leadership Award, 2019**
 > This award is to recognize my role as Program Co-Chair of the 5th IEEE International Conference on Smart Data (SmartData-2019), Atlanta, USA, 14-17 July 2019.

-**Shenzhen Overseas High-Caliber Personnel (Level C), 2018**
-> The Shenzhen Overseas High-Caliber Personnel is awarded by the Shenzhen Government to individuals (155 recipients in 2018) who have obtained outstanding achievements in their domain.
-It is one of the most prestigious talents program in China.

 **Inria Postdoctoral Research Fellowship, 2016**

 **Spotlight Article of the issue, 2014**